ginnox1/iCADdocs_online/SetupAndLicensingGuide_2025/setupguide.md

 >**Note:** You will need active internet connection to complete this action.

-1. If you have recieved a license from us [available at your customer portal](https://secure.softwarekey.com/solo/customers/Default.aspx?AuthorID=5025369), choose Activate CanalNET online.
+1. Choose Activate CanalNET online.

    <img src="./media/pic 15.png" style="width:5in" >